raunelgarcia/front-end-framework/README.md

 ### Configure SDK

 Go to File > Project Structure
 Click on the project SDK field.
-If the Amazon Correto SDK in not listed, select Add SDK > Download JDK.
-Select Amazon Corretto, version 11.
+If the Amazon Correto SDK is not listed, select Add SDK > Download JDK.
+Select Amazon Corretto, version 11, if you can’t find the exact one, use at least the same version to prevent any issues.
 Apply and confirm the configuration

 ### Add google java plugin